Hugo’s Broken Promises

 Hugo Chávez, Venezuela’s globetrotting president, got a big welcome in London recently while making one of his frequent world tours.
 Adoring leftists swooned over his anti-American diatribes and colorful one-liners, including branding President Bush a “genocidal assassin.”

 Chávez and his entourage arrived in style aboard the presidential Airbus 319 – purchased a few years into his first term, amid considerable controversy.
 It wasn’t an official visit for the self-proclaimed “socialist” who favors designer suits and Cartier watches.
-Chávez’s host was London Mayor Ken Livingston, 60, known informally as "Red Ken."
+Chávez’s host was London Mayor Ken Livingstone, 60, known informally as "Red Ken."

-With Livingston at his elbow, the 51-year-old Chávez reportedly got a “hero’s welcome” at one rally.
+With Livingstone at his elbow, the 51-year-old Chávez reportedly got a “hero’s welcome” at one rally.
 At private functions, the man who once called himself a “Maoist” and praised Cuba’s “sea of happiness” hobnobbed with like-minded Parliamentarians and celebrities.
 The later included virulent anti-American playwright and Nobel laureate Harold Pinter and activist Bianca Jagger, former wife of Rolling Stone Mick Jagger.

 Prime Minister Tony Blair, whom Chávez has compared to Hitler for supporting the war in Iraq, was nowhere in sight.